jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 - Create users with SCRAM authentication
 - Create custom roles
 - Enable metrics targets that can be used with Prometheus and Grafana Dashboards for Enhanced Observability

+Pros:

+- MongoDB Enterprise Operator is managed/supported by MongoDB
+- NKE/Karbon is fully managed kubernetes distribution supported by Nutanix
+- Nutanix CSI Driver could be leveraged on just about any Kubernetes Distribution (e.g., Red Hat Openshift, Rancher RKE/RKE2/K3s, Vanilla K8s, etc.) and Supported OS (e.g., CentOS,RHEL,Ubuntu, etc.) if other options are preferred.

 Concerns/Limitations: